ingaleshubhankar/ingaleshubhankar/README.md

-# Shubhankar's Portfolio
+# Hello, I'm Shubhankar! 👨‍💻
+## Software Developer | Learner | Writer
-Hi, **I’m Shubhankar Ingale**, a software developer from Pune with a knack for learning new things and writing about them.
-You can explore my learning journey here, where I share free handbooks and learning paths for different programming languages and technologies to help students and developers on their own paths
+Hi there!
+I'm a software developer from Pune with a passion for learning new technologies and sharing knowledge.
+On my GitHub, you'll find free handbooks and learning paths for various programming languages and technologies.
+My goal is to help students and developers fast-track their learning and grow in their coding journey.
 <br>
 <br>
 ## 📚 [CPP](https://github.com/ingaleshubhankar/CPP-HANDBOOK.git)